DDSoftDennie/speaker/ToWrite.md

 ## Don't institutionalize my future self!

     - Accessibility
     - Mental Health
     - Autism
     - Vision
     - PTSD

 ## The Importance of Providing Safety

+## Copilot(s), MarkDown and a Medical Team to the Cure

+    - Zinner

+## Conspiracies, DeepFakes and ANTI-movements: 3 Lenses